sdegutis/sdegutis.github.io/index.md

 <p>The purpose of religion is to give us a means by which to have a good and happy life.
 And this can only be done by hearing and accepting the truth, and acting on it.
 For truth is reality, and every moral fault comes from a rejection of reality to some degree.</p>

-<p>This Truth was revealed by God, and in fact *is God*.
+<p>This Truth was revealed by God, and in fact <i>is God</i>.
 He has entrusted this Truth, namely Himself, to what has come to be known as the Roman Catholic Church, especially in the Blessed Sacrament of the Eucharist.
 These facts are all but proven by history, logic, philosophy, life experience, and a multitude of miracles, especially the historical fact that Jesus Christ was crucified, died, was buried, and rose again from the dead on the third day, appearing before many credible witnesses, including over 500 people all at once.</p>

 <p>This page contains a curated list of books (and a few videos by Venerable Fulton Sheen) that I have collected for myself, which explain and expand on these truths, so that by them I may learn how to be good and have a good life.
 Most of them have directly helped and benefited me, and a few seem like they will from a quick glance or by reputation.</p>